• Skip to primary navigation

 • French Apple Tart with Nougat.

-This tart is also delicious served with lemon verbena ice cream - discovered recently on our road-trip holiday in a restaurant in Narbonne.
+This tart is also delicious served with vanilla ice cream.
+But for something different, try lemon verbena ice cream - discovered recently on our road-trip holiday in a restaurant in Narbonne.

 Love almond tarts?
 Try the gâteau Saint-Germain, an almond tart/cake speciality with rum from just outside Paris.